Lining Pro.com Technical Brief

 Maintenance Candidate

-O&M defects such as deposits, grease, roots, or debris may point toward hydro jetting, chain knocking, root cutting, or scheduled maintenance.
+O&M defects such as deposits, grease, roots, or debris may point toward hydro jetting, chain knocking, root cutting, cleaning, or scheduled maintenance.

 Spot Repair Candidate